BatedUrGonnaDie/salty_bot/README.md

 Config File
 ===========
-As soon as I decide on a config file I will be posting an example one to model after, but at the moment it is changing quite a bit.
+As soon as I decide on a permanent config file I will be posting an example one to model after, but at the moment it is changing quite a bit.

 Usage
 =====